 Swearer is a legal policy analyst at the Meese Center for Legal and Judicial Studies at The Heritage Foundation.
 She appears to have a pretty solid grasp of the repeated failures of gun control policies.

 “Since Jan.
-1, 2018, there have been 11 mass public shootings in which three or more people other than the shooter were killed, parameters derived from Congress’ definitions of ‘mass shooting’ and ‘mass killing.’”
+1, 2018, there have been 11 mass public shootings in which three or more people other than the shooter were killed, parameters derived from Congress’ definitions of ‘mass shooting’ and ‘mass killing.’”take our poll - story continues below

 “These 11 mass public shootings occurred across seven different states,” Swearer continued, “but three occurred in California, the only state with an ‘A’ rating from the Giffords Law Center to Prevent Gun Violence.
 Two more occurred in Maryland, with an ‘A-’ rating.
 Another two occurred in Pennsylvania, whose ‘C’ rating still accounts for the 13th strictest gun control framework in the country.